 The library building looks modest on the outside, but it attracts with its elegant timber façade of the 1st floor extension, which suggests the uniqueness of the internal function.
 It offers generous spaces and accommodating gestures to enrich social life, culture, education, and concentration.
 The ambition of the design was not to create an architectural icon, but to focus on the harmonious connection of building with its environment and especially the general logic and functionality of the entire space.

-GRAS are working closely with our clients at The Hoebridge, a former inn and a farm building at the heart of historic Gattonside, on the River Tweet, near Melrose.
+GRAS are working closely with our clients at the heart of historic Gattonside, on the River Tweed, near Melrose.
 The project involves the careful restoration of the first-floor apartment, converting the attic and re-configuring the living spaces.